dickymoore/Douglas/README.md

 ## Limitations and open gaps

-- `OpenAIProvider` integrates with the OpenAI SDK (with graceful fallbacks); pluggable support for additional providers remains future work.
+- `OpenAIProvider` integrates with the OpenAI SDK (with graceful fallbacks); broader support for additional LLM vendors remains future work.
 - The security pipeline expects at least one local security tool (Bandit by default, Semgrep when available).
-Install the tooling or configure custom commands to keep the guardrails effective.
+Install the tooling or configure custom commands to keep the guardrails effective while expanded first-class integrations (Semgrep, pip-audit, custom policies) are still on the roadmap.
 - Additional console subcommands beyond `run`, `check`, and `init` (for operations such as `doctor`) are still exposed via the Python API only.
 - The CLI currently exposes coarse-grained orchestration commands (`run`, `check`, `init`); advanced scenarios such as running a single step or dry-run modes remain future enhancements.
-- `OpenAIProvider` integrates with the OpenAI SDK (with graceful fallbacks), but pluggable support for additional LLM vendors is still on the roadmap.
-- The security pipeline defaults to Bandit and relies on locally installed tooling; expanding first-class integrations for Semgrep, pip-audit, and custom policies is planned.
 - Douglas has not yet been published to PyPI while packaging, release automation, and dependency matrices continue to stabilize.

 Despite these gaps, the core orchestration, cadence handling, journaling, retro/demo generation, and release automation logic are fully implemented and thoroughly unit tested under `tests/`.